 I'm a Financial Economists at the Office of the Comptroller of the Currency, and I got my Ph.D. in Economics from the Ohio State University.
-My fields of specialization are Empirical IO, Applied Econometrics, and Economic History.
+My fields of specialization are Empirical IO and Applied Econometrics.

 My primary research interests lie mainly in building and testing models that allow us to better understand the dynamic effects that informational frictions have on consumer behavior with a special interest in search and the use of online tools and platforms.
 My current research in this area focuses on the influence that geography has on lender behavior in online peer-to-peer loan markets and estimating consumer search cost distributions.